mongodb/terraform-provider-mongodbatlas/website/docs/d/alert_configurations.html.markdown

 * `metric_name` - Name of the metric to check.
 The full list being quite large, please refer to atlas docs [here for general metrics](https://docs.atlas.mongodb.com/reference/alert-host-metrics/#measurement-types) and [here for serverless metrics](https://www.mongodb.com/docs/atlas/reference/api/alert-configurations-create-config/#serverless-measurements)

-* `operator` - Operator to apply when checking the current metric value against the threshold value.
+* `operator` - The operator to apply when checking the current metric value against the threshold value.
   Accepted values are:
     - `GREATER_THAN`
     - `LESS_THAN`